-The suspension period will be two semesters, exclusive of the summer session immediately following suspension.
+The suspension period will be two semesters, exclusive of the summer session, or the J-term session immediately following suspension.
 Students will be suspended if:

-- Their semester and cumulative grade point average is less than 2.000 at the end of two successive semesters. - They have completed 30 or more credits and have a semester GPA of less than 1.000.
+- Their semester and cumulative grade point average is less than 2.000 at the end of two successive semesters - They have completed 30 or more credits and have a semester GPA of less than 1.000.
 Students do not need to be on probation for this regulation to take effect.

-Appeal to the Deans
+Appeal to the Deans/Re-Admission

-Students placed on academic suspension may appeal the ruling to the Dean of their college and submit an application form for re-entry at least 60 days before the start of the academic term.
-Depending upon the circumstances, it is the Dean's prerogative to reverse the suspension ruling.
+A student who seeks readmission to the University after academic suspension may appeal the ruling to the dean of their college and must initiate a formal application for readmission through the Registrar's Office.
+Depending on the circumstances, it is the Dean's prerogative to reverse the suspension ruling.